ro31337/BetterRobokassa/README.md

 Why BetterRobokassa?
 --------------------

-Native Robokassa documentation and code for Microsoft .Net is bit confusing.
+Native Robokassa documentation and code for Microsoft .Net are bit confusing.
 The goal of this library is to provide easy to use code with plenty of working samples.

 How to use
 ----------